techstackmedia/software-engineering-series/README.md

      ```

 2. Installing VirtualBox:

    - Open PowerShell or Command Prompt.
-   - Execute the following command to install VirtualBox using Choco:
+   - Run the following command to install VirtualBox using Choco:

      ```sh
      choco install virtualbox